 This example shows how to use Discover to list your documents from most relevant to least relevant.
 This example uses the sample flights data set, or you can use your own data.

-In Discover, open the index pattern dropdown, and select that data you want to work with.
+In Discover, open the data view dropdown, and select the data that you want to work with.

-For the sample flights data, set the index pattern to kibana_sample_data_flights.
+For the sample flights data, set the data view to Kibana Sample Data Flights.

 Run your search.
 For the sample data, try: